beeldspraak/VespolinaProductBundle/Resources/doc/index.rst

 example, Test Driven Development by Kent Beck, has the ISBN-10 0321146530, ISBN-13 978-0321146533 and ASIN 0785342146530.
 These 3 identifiers would be part of the product's primary IdentifierSet.

-Features
+Attributes
 --------

-Features are attributes of a product, using the same example, the following are features of Kent Beck's Test Driven Development
+Attributes specific features about a product.
+Using the same example, the following are attributes of Kent Beck's Test Driven Development

-   Features
+   Attributes

    +-----------+-----------------------------+
    |  type     | name                        |